Las Vegas attack could leave uninsured Canadian victims with large bills

 "The amounts that you'd be paid for under a provincial medical plan are certainly insignificant, they're almost non-existent."

-He said intensive medial care for an emergency such as a critical gunshot wound can cost upwards of $10,000 a hour as teams of specialists go into action.
+He said intensive medical care for an emergency such as a critical gunshot wound can cost upwards of $10,000 a hour as teams of specialists go into action.

 "For significant emergencies, it's not even a fraction of the coverage."